-Over the course of the exhibition the following performers will be in the galleries Tuesday, 1–6 pm; Wednesday–Saturday, noon–5 pm; and Friday, 1–6 pm.
+Over the course of the exhibition the following performers are in the galleries Tuesday, 1–6 pm, and Wednesday–Saturday, noon–5 pm.
+Informal performances occur at 6 pm on Fridays.

 Anna Martine Whitehead (Chicago)